adityagi02/AutoJoomer/README.md

 ## Installation(macOS)
 1. Download all the files to a folder either by the "Download as ZIP" button or by cloning the repo.

-2. Open your Safari, navigate to Safari->Preferences->Extensions.
+2. Launch Safari, navigate to Safari->Preferences->Extensions.
 3. If AutoJoomer is there, check it.
 4. Else follow these steps: